 I began my career in commercial aviation in 1978 just as Airline Deregulation kicked off.
 At that time there were a lot of opportunities becoming available for professional pilots, and other aviation professionals, but many of them disappeared just as quickly.
 Friends of mine were hired by Braniff, Eastern, and others but I was left flying night freight wondering why I did not get a call.
 I did have a few calls.
 Eastern called but I missed their second interview because I was interviewing with United who did not call me for a second interview.
 Piedmont and Delta never called.
 American called and I chose not to respond to the second letter because of the A Scale/B Scale pay schedule.
 There were a few others, but no one offered a job I wanted or could afford to take.

-S o, there I was flying my Cherokee Six.
-I soon moved up to the Twin Beech (H-18) and to this day I will never forget the feel and sound of those radials in cruise.
+So, there I was flying my Cherokee Six but I soon moved up to the Twin Beech (H-18) and to this day I will never forget the feel and sound of those radials in cruise.
 For those of you who have never flown a round engine find a way to do so—it is an experience in aviation that everyone should enjoy.

-W e have all experienced the ups and downs of life as an aviator or aviation professional.
-My story is not that much different from many others and I have been successful overall; however, it is time for me to step away from airplanes and pursue other interest’s full-time so on January 1, 2010 I am done.
+We have all experienced the ups and downs of life as an aviator or aviation professional.
+My story is not that much different from many others and I have been successful overall; however, it is time for me to step away from airplanes and pursue other interest’s full-time.
 I am sure there will be days that I will miss the challenge but my only true regret will be not having flown the round-engine DC-3 and the B–707.
-So, now it is time for me to focus on what is wrong with aviation and the professionals in the industry who deserve better that what is being offered.
-This will be the foundation for the “Third Dimension Blog”.

 Thanks for stopping by and please continue to use the resources here that I am trying to put in place.
 Sign up for my e-newsletter and give me some feedback from time to time as I continue to develop the theme “Gatekeeper of the Third Dimension”.